 - Our document turnaround times are fast, two to three business days, but not so fast that we feel rushed when working on your documents, which can compromise quality.

-- We have admissions experts in whatever you need – BS/MD, AMCAS, TMDSAS, ERAS, med school admissions, medical specialties.
+- We have admissions experts in whatever you need – BS/MD, AMCAS, TMDSAS, ERAS, med school admissions, medical specialties, and college.
 We also don’t want or expect our faculty to work in areas where they are not comfortable nor where they have no expertise.
 This is why we have medical admissions writer/editors on our faculty.
 The reality is that medical educators are often not that skilled at reviewing and editing admissions documents, and they generally are not comfortable doing this kind of work.

 - We know this process is very stressful, and we are here to provide the emotional as well as academic support you need.
 We encourage our students to reach out when they feel stressed, confused, or discouraged so we can reinvigorate, motivate, and inspire them!
 Need to talk to someone immediately?
 Call our office and speak to someone knowledgeable.